timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE VIII-PIPELINES/CHAPTER 601-SAFETY.md

   * (11) APPLICATION OF STANDARDS.—Section 60104(b) shall not apply to this section.

+  * (12) DISTRIBUTION PIPELINES.—

+    * (A) STUDY.—The Secretary shall conduct a study of methods that may be used under paragraph (3), other than direct assessment, to assess distribution pipelines to determine whether any such method—

+      * (i) would provide a greater level of safety than direct assessment of the pipelines; and

+      * (ii) is feasible.

+    * (B) REPORT.—Not later than 2 years after the date of enactment of this paragraph, the Secretary shall submit to the Committee on Commerce, Science, and Transportation of the Senate and the Committees on Energy and Commerce and Transportation and Infrastructure of the House of Representatives a report describing—

+      * (i) the results of the study under subparagraph (A); and

+      * (ii) recommendations based on that study, if any.

 * (d) EVALUATION OF INTEGRITY MANAGEMENT REGULATIONS.—Not later than 4 years after the date of enactment of this subsection, the Comptroller General shall complete an assessment and evaluation of the effects on public safety and the environment of the requirements for the implementation of integrity management programs contained in the standards prescribed as described in subsection (c)(2).